MFS4711/project1-practice/README.md

 Mention any issues found and how they were resolved.
 **Guidance:** Summarize the results of your testing across various devices using tools like Chrome DevTools, as outlined in Phase 2.
 Mention any issues found and how they were resolved.

+Testing of the project took place frequently to ensure any bugs could be dealt with at an early point.
+These bugs were first investigated using chrome developer tools and the fix put in place there before commiting it to the code.

+- Burger Icon does not appear in line with logo in navbar in mobile view
+- - Using chrome developer tools, I found there was a small amount of padding on the nav which was pushing the icon to a new line.
+-- This padding was removed and this allowed the burger icon to appear as desired.

 ### Validation
 Discuss the validation process for HTML and CSS using W3C and Jigsaw validators.
 Include the results of the validation process.